nonplayer/hammercrawl/README.md

 The HAMMERCRAWL!
 RPG method
 by N. Phillip Cole

 HAMMERCRAWL! is not a complete game, but a method of running OSR style games 100% randomly.
+Start with the core rules document in this repo.

+# Meta Stuff

 ### How to Create the Character Stack